Polymorphic Iterable Sequential Effect Systems: Iteration

 and then because $r\rhd r$ is defined (it is subidempotent), sequential composition of any lesser elements is also defined (Corollary \ref{coro:def_anti}), giving:

-Thus $q\rhd q$ is a lower bound of any $r\in {x\uparrow}\cap({I\uparrow}\mathsf{SubIdem}(Q))$, but \emph{strictly} greater than the purported greatest lower bound $q$, yielding a contradiction. \end{proof} Note that the proof above relies critically on having possibly-infinite (non-empty) meets above $I$, because one way to fail to have a minimum of the intersection is for it to have an infinite descending chain above $I$.
+Thus $q\rhd q$ is a lower bound of any $r\in {x\uparrow}\cap\mathsf{Iter}(Q)$, but \emph{strictly} greater than the purported greatest lower bound $q$, yielding a contradiction, implying that $q$ must be subidempotent.

+Because every element is either not subiterable, or subiterable with a unique least iterable element above it, $Q$ is principally iterable. \end{proof} Note that the proof above relies critically on all possibly-infinite (non-empty) meets above $I$ being defined, because one way to fail to have a minimum of the intersection in the closure operator definition (Proposition \ref{prop:free_closure_operator}) is for it to have an infinite descending chain above $I$\@.
 In the case of an effect quantale satisfying the descending chain condition (i.e., no infinite descending chain exists), binary (hence finite non-empty) meets would be adequate (since the condition would imply only the existence of multiple incomparable minimal elements would need ruling out), for which a similar argument to that above could be made.

-Proposition \ref{prop:finite_iterable} implies that the atomicity (Definition \ref{def:atomicity}) and non-reentrant critical section (Definition \ref{def:crit-effects}) effects are laxly iterable.
-Proposition \ref{prop:complete_iterable} implies that the history effect (Definition \ref{def:histeq}), trace set (Definition \ref{def:traceseq}), finite trace effect (Definition \ref{def:fintraceeq}), Concurrent ML (Section \ref{sec:cml}), the lock-multiset (Definition \ref{def:locking})\footnote{Note that because there is no top element in $\mathcal{L}$, there is no meet of the empty set, so requiring only non-empty meets is key to applying Proposition \ref{prop:complete_iterable} to $\mathcal{L}$.}, and deadlock freedom (Definition \ref{def:dlf_suenaga})\footnote{The meets are slightly non-obvious, but take the maximum lock level and intersection of the loop-invariant lock tracking sets (which therefore discards inconsistent assumptions about particular locks' levels).} effect quantales are all laxly iterable.
+Proposition \ref{prop:finite_iterable} implies that the atomicity (Definition \ref{def:atomicity}) and non-reentrant critical section (Definition \ref{def:crit-effects}) effects are principally iterable.
+Proposition \ref{prop:complete_iterable} implies that the history effect (Definition \ref{def:histeq}), trace set (Definition \ref{def:traceseq}), finite trace effect (Definition \ref{def:fintraceeq}), Concurrent ML (Section \ref{sec:cml}), the lock-multiset (Definition \ref{def:locking})\footnote{Note that because there is no top element in $\mathcal{L}$, there is no meet of the empty set, so requiring only non-empty meets is key to applying Proposition \ref{prop:complete_iterable} to $\mathcal{L}$.}, deadlock freedom (Definition \ref{def:dlf_suenaga})\footnote{The meets are slightly non-obvious, but take the maximum lock level and intersection of the loop-invariant lock tracking sets (which therefore discards inconsistent assumptions about particular locks' levels).}, and must analysis (Definition \ref{def:must_effects}) effect quantales are all principally iterable.